-Green-Card Holders and Legal Immigration to the United States
+Green Card Holders and Legal Immigration to the United States

-Note: All yearly data is for the government's fiscal year (October 1 through September 30).
-All data are from the DHS Office of Immigration Statistics (OIS) unless otherwise noted.
+The Yearbook also presents information about Homeland Security's immigration law enforcement activities during the fiscal year.
+Note: all yearly data is for the government's fiscal year (October 1 through September 30).
+All data are from OIS unless otherwise noted.

 Click on the bullet points below for more information: